“Astronomy, Stargazing and Space for Everyone”

-Highland Astronomy Tours offers public outreach astronomy talks and tours, and private stargazing events at select dark sky locations around the Inverness area and wider Scottish Highlands.
-With professional guiding from astronomer Stephen Mackintosh.
+Stephen Mackintosh (Highland Astronomy) is a freelance astronomer, night sky photographer and STEM educator based in the Highlands of Scotland.
+He delivers public outreach astronomy talks, tours, and private stargazing events at select dark sky locations around the Inverness area and wider Highlands.

 - Naked eye constellation and binocular tours